 The downside of this is, if the business fails, you still have to repay the loan.
 Although the amount of funding you gain might be less than with investors as listed above, by starting with "debt" financing (loans, lines of credit and credit cards) you demonstrate to investors that you have faith in the company and are willing to take risks to make it work.

 Going public is actually an option for more established companies, but is a way to get additional funding to complete a project of bringing it to market.
 Selling shares is not always the best business strategy, however, so the various pros and cons of going public need to be considered before launching an IPO.

-Every new business needs some startup capital, for research, product development and production, permits and licensing and other overhead costs, in addition to what is needed to pay your staff, if you have any.
+Every new business needs some startup capital, for research, product development and production, permits and licensing and other overhead costs.
 Once you establish your needs based on the size of your company and what stage of development it is at, you have several options for obtaining funding to choose from.
 These options are listed below.